DevonEJ/horse_racing_etl_redshift_spark/README.md

 The pipeline is written primarily in Python, and also uses PySpark for transformations, and SQL to interact with Redshift via <code> pyodbc </code> .
 The <code> boto3 </code> Python package is used to interact with Amazon S3.

+The cloud-based architecture was chosen to allow for easy integration with the pipelnie and multiple other services, for example, in the case of future expansion of the business, other AWS services can easily be added to allow for scaling.

+Both of the existing choices, in Redshift and S3, can also handle far greater volumes than currently running through the pipeline, if required.

+In addition, Spark has been used to handle all of the data transformations, due to its speed when compared to purely Pandas-based processing on multiple larger datasets, and again to allow to allow for future scaling easily with no code changes being required.

 The high-level pipeline steps are as follows;

 1. A set of 9 CSV files are stored in Amazon S3, along with one JSON file